MetaphysicalSploumsky/CERN-dielectron-events-analysis/README.md

-# Determining the Invariant Mass of Particles Using Machine Learning and a Collision Dataset
+# Determining the Invariant Mass of Particles Using Machine Learning

 ## Intro